-Cheating and Plagiarizing:
+Academic Honesty (Avoiding Cheating and Plagiarizing)

-Please refer to the "Highland Park Senior High School Grading and Assessment Policy" for further information on cheating and plagiarizing (intentionally or unintentionally), etc. All work (ex: study guides, papers, projects, etc.) is to be done individually unless otherwise noted by the teacher.
+Please refer to the "Highland Park Senior High School Academic Honesty Policy" for further information on cheating and plagiarizing (intentionally or unintentionally).
+All work (ex: study guides, papers, projects, etc.) is to be done individually unless otherwise noted by the teacher.
+Resources such as turnitin.com and the "Revision History" feature in Google Drive may be used to verify the authenticity of student work.
 There will be consequences for cheating and plagiarism.
-Student work will be confiscated and administrative action will be taken.
-Consequences will be determined by the teacher and administrator based on the severity of the infraction.
+Consequences will be determined based on the severity of the infraction.